Texas girl, 10, hailed a hero for aiding father whose heart almost stopped

 A normal resting heart rate typically ranges from 60 to 100 beats per minute for adults, according to the Mayo Clinic.

 After running multiple tests, doctors concluded Jeff’s blood pressure medication -- one that he’s been on “for years,” according to Kelly -- caused his heart rate to slow.
+Doctors also think it could be possible neurological issue, she said.
 Jeff is now recovering at a local hospital.

-“Her dad’s here because she called somebody,” Kelly told the news station.
-“He might not have woken up from it had she not been there and seen it and acted as fast as she did.”
+"No one knows what could of possibly happened had Grace not acted as fast she did," Kelly told Fox News on Tuesday evening.
+"We are so proud of her -- she was able to stay calm and get the help needed."

-"[Gracie] has been so strong and was so heroic," Kelly posted on Facebook, adding that the little girl has hardly left her dad's side.
+"She was able to stay strong for her daddy and brother," Kelly added.